liquinlab/elm-smile/docs/api.md

 const trialData = api.queryStepData('trial/block*')
 ```

-#### `queryStepDataLeaf(pathFilter = null)`

-Gets data for all leaf nodes in the stepper, optionally filtered by path
+- `queryStepDataLeaf(pathFilter = null)`: Gets data for all leaf nodes in the
-pattern.
-Returns only the data directly associated with each leaf node, without
+  stepper, optionally filtered by path pattern.
+Returns only the data directly
-merging parent block data.
-This is an alias for `queryStepData` for consistency
+  associated with each leaf node, without merging parent block data.
+This is an
-with the `stepDataLeaf` getter.
+  alias for `queryStepData` for consistency with the `stepDataLeaf` getter.

 ```javascript
 // Get data for all leaf nodes